grpc/proposal/A6-client-retries.md

         //   min(initialBackoff*backoffMultiplier**(n-1), maxBackoff)).
         // The following two fields take their form from:
         // https://developers.google.com/protocol-buffers/docs/proto3#json
         // They are representations of the proto3 Duration type.
+Note that the
+        // numeric portion of the string must be a valid JSON number.
         // They both must be greater than zero.
         "initialBackoff": string,  // Required.
 Long decimal with "s" appended "maxBackoff": string,  // Required.
 Long decimal with "s" appended